Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Application to Traffic State Estimation

-We apply the Leray-Burgers equation to a traffic state estimation to test its applicability to practical problems.
-Huang, \emph{et all.}, \cite{Huang} applied PINNs to tackle the challenge of data sparsity and sensor noise in traffic state estimation (TSE).
-Main goal of TSE is to gain and provide a reliable description of traffic conditions in real-time.
-In Case Study-I in \cite{Huang}, they prepared the test-bed of a 5000-meter road segment for 300 seconds $\left( (t,x) \in [0, 300]\times [0, 5000]\right)$.
-The spatial resolution of the dataset is 5 meters and temporal resolution is 1 second.
-The case study was designed to utilize the trajectory information data of Connected and Autonomous Vehicles (CAVs) as captured by Roadside Units (RSUs), which were deployed every 1000 meter on the road segment (6 RSUs on the 5000-meter road from $x=0$).
-The communication range of RSU was assumed to be 300 meters, meaning that vehicle information broadcast by CAVs at $x\in [0, 300]$ can be captured by the first RSU and the second RSU can log CAV data transmitted at $x\in [700, 1300]$, etc. More details on data acquisition and description can be found in \cite{Huang, Huang2, Huang3}.
+This section demonstrates the practical utility of forward inference with the LB equation, using the estimated $\alpha$ range to model traffic dynamics efficiently.
+Huang et al. \cite{Huang} applied PINNs to tackle the challenge of data sparsity and sensor noise in traffic state estimation (TSE).
+The main goal of TSE is to obtain and provide a reliable description of traffic conditions in real time.
+In Case Study-I in \cite{Huang}, they prepared the test bed of a 5000-meter road segment for 300 seconds $\left( (t,x) \in [0, 300]\times [0, 5000]\right)$.
+The spatial resolution of the dataset is 5 meters and the temporal resolution is 1 second.
+The case study was designed to utilize the trajectory information data from Connected and Autonomous Vehicles (CAVs) as captured by Roadside Units (RSUs), which were deployed every 1000 meters on the road segment (6 RSUs on the 5000-meter road from $x=0$).
+The communication range of RSU was assumed to be 300 meters, meaning that vehicle information broadcast by CAVs at $x\in [0, 300]$ can be captured by the first RSU and the second RSU can log CAV data transmitted at $x\in [700, 1300]$, etc. More details on data acquisition and description can be found in \cite{Huang, Huang2}.

 In this section, we switch to the differential notation $\frac{d\rho}{dt}, \frac{\partial \rho}{\partial x}, \frac{\partial^2 \rho}{\partial x^2}$ to avoid confusion with constant parameter notations such as $\rho_m$.
 Let $q(t,x)$ denote the flow rate indicating the number of vehicles that pass a set location in a unit of time and $\rho(t,x)$ the flow density representing the number of vehicles in a unit road of space.
 Then, the Lighthill-Whitham-Richards (LWR) traffic model \cite{Huang} is, for $(t,x)\in \mathbb{R}^+\times\mathbb{R}$,